Matoskipo/Task-api-with-Nodejs/Readme.md

  * Users can log out
  * Only authenticated users can perform operations on the tasks they created
  * Once a user is deleted, all related tasks created by the user are also deleted
+ * user can filter tasks, sort task and also paginate tasks